Manthrikappoocha

-Manthrikappoocha (The Magic Cat) is a short novel by Vaikom Muhammad Basheer published in 1968.
-It is one of the most famous among his works.
+Manthrikappoocha (The Magic Cat) is a Malyalam-language short novel by Vaikom Muhammad Basheer published in 1968.
+It is one of the most famous among Basheer's works.
 The novel revolves around a cat that often ventures out into Basheer's house.

 The narration of the story is filled with pleasant humour and anecdotes from Muslim and Hindu religious lore.